 All MMC applications must include the Application for a Merchant Mariner Credential form 719B.
 Most importantly, if this is your first application for an MMC the signature on this form must be notarized.

-If you answered YES to any question in Section III, Item 2 Criminal Record (Convictions and Drug Use).
+Did you answered YES to any question in Section III, Item 2 Criminal Record (Convictions and Drug Use)?
 Then complete form 719C Disclosure Statement for Narcotics, DWI/DUI, and/or other convictions.